Swiss stocks - Factors to watch on Oct 30

 ECONOMY

-* The UBS Swiss consumption indicator rose to 1.07 points in September from a revised 1.02 points in August.
+* The UBS Swiss consumption indicator rose to 1.56 in September from 1.32 in August, the Swiss bank's economists said.